NAVDEMO/RunTests/README.md

 This is a Proof Of Concept prototype of a PowerShell based test runner for NAV / Business Central.

+The Test Runner will execute a test suite with GUI Allowed set to True to allow you to run normal tests and also testpages.

+It is NOT part of this POC how to create test suites or add tests to the test suite.
+The idea is that this should be done in the OnInstall trigger of the app you want to test, from a RapidStart package, an API, some PowerShell cmdlets or whats best.

 ## Files
 - RunTests.ps1 is the "old" (a few days old) version, which does everything in one script.
 This was later split up into three files:
 - ClientContext.ps1 is a PowerShell class for creating a Client Services connection.
 This class cannot be included before the right versions of NewtonSoft.dll and UI.Client.dll